 Voice-Activated Navigation System

 Available only on Limited trims, Subaru's voice-activated navigation system offers a big eight-inch view screen, a rear backup camera and Bluetooth hands-free phone and streaming music capability.
 The system also includes a harman-kardon 440-watt sound system, single-disc CD/DVD player, USB auxiliary audio input, XM Satellite Radio and iPod control capability.

 Electronic Parking Brake with Hill-Holder Function

 The traditional parking brake handle is replaced by a push/pull switch mounted on the dash.
 The electronic brake system includes a hill-hold feature that keeps the car from rolling forward or backward on inclines greater than five degrees.

 Under the Hood

-Subaru offers three horizontally-opposed boxer engines in the 2010 Legacy.
-The new 2.5-liter four-cylinder delivers 170 horsepower, which may not be best in class but does generate enough muscle to provide satisfactory performance.
-Equipping this engine with the Continuously Variable Transmission (CVT) will produce the best fuel economy, but the six-speed manual is a better choice from a performance standpoint.
+Subaru offers three horizontally-opposed boxer engines in the 2011 Legacy.
+The 2.5-liter four-cylinder delivers 170 horsepower, which may not be best in class but does generate enough muscle to provide satisfactory performance.
+Equipping this engine with the CVT automatic will produce the best fuel economy, but the six-speed manual is a better choice from a performance standpoint.
 A turbocharged version of the same engine bumps output to 265 horsepower and is recommended for enthusiast drivers.
 The best choice for the Legacy is the six-cylinder, which offers much better acceleration and passing power than the four while delivering slightly worse fuel economy (18/25 vs. 23/31).

 170 horsepower @ 5600 rpm